-OSHA requires general businesses to have fall prevention systems in place if workers have to work at the height of 12 feet above the ground to safeguard their safety against falls.
-This limit is 5 feet for the shipbuilding industry and 6 feet for the construction industry.
+- Falling prevention systems must be in place if workers operate 12 feet above the ground to safeguard against falls.
+The limit is five feet for the shipbuilding industry and six feet for construction.

-The regulatory agency also mandates different fall-prevention systems that businesses must provide to employees to prevent falls or reduce injuries resulting from height hazards.
-These measures include:
+- OSHA mandates different fall-prevention systems to be provided to employees to prevent falls or reduce injuries resulting from height hazards.

-Forepersons, supervisors, and managers are required to provide lanyards, safety harnesses, and other fall protection equipment free of cost to their employees to avoid risk.
-Not doing so is a clear violation of OSHA guidelines meant for protecting workers from accidents involving falls from heights.
+- Forepersons, supervisors, and managers must provide their workers with lanyards, safety harnesses, and other equipment free of cost to allow them to do their jobs safely.
+Not doing so is a clear violation of OSHA guidelines meant to protect workers from falls and other accidents on construction sites.

-Some businesses also use equipment such as self-retracting lanyards to reduce the fall length.
-Self-retracting lanyards act as seatbelts and can be released or retracted during normal movement.
-These safety devices lock in during a fall and minimize how far the worker falls.
+- Using equipment such as self-retracting lanyards to reduce the fall length acts as seatbelts and can be released or retracted by workers during normal movement.

-Falling from ladders often leads to severe injuries that can sometimes prove fatal and are often life-changing to the person involved in the job.
-Therefore, safety awareness training among employees is critical in preventing falls from height accidents.
+Construction site falls often lead to serious injuries that can sometimes prove fatal and are often life-changing.
+Therefore, employee fall protection and safety awareness training is critical in preventing a falling accident.